 Shield of the Trinity

 The Shield of the Trinity has many variations.
 The traditional version is three circles connected by three bars of equal length, forming the sides of a downward-pointing triangle.
-In each circle is written Father, Son and Holy Spirit, in Latin.
-In the center of the triangle is another circle marked "God", with equal bars connecting the outer with this inner circle.
-The center bars are inscribed with the word "is", while the sidebars are inscribed with the phrase "is not".
+The circle on the top-left contains the word "Father," the top-right circle contains the word "Son," and the bottom circle contains the words "Holy Spirit."
+In the center of the triangle is another circle circumscribing the word "God," and this center circle is connected to the other three circles bars of equal length.
+The center bars are inscribed with the word "is," while the outside bars are inscribed with the phrase "is not."

 These statements reflect the doctrine of the Trinity as explained in the Nicene.
 The staging of these words is purposeful in that they can be read from any direction and from any starting point, emphasizing the unending and undivided nature of the Holy Trinity.
 Variations include an upward-pointing triangle with the Father at the top, curved bars instead of straight bars, triangles instead of circles or a star in the center in place of circle or triangle.